 We generally do not recommend installing any extensions as they increase your attack surface.
-However, uBlock Origin or AdGuard may prove useful if you value content blocking functionality.
+However, uBlock Origin may prove useful if you value content blocking functionality.

 uBlock Origin is a popular content blocker that could help you block ads, trackers, and fingerprinting scripts.